defl/videoprocessor/README.md

 Video Processor
 ===============

-***Video Processor: High-end video processing on live data for the rest of us***
+***Video Processor: High-end video processing on live data for the rest of us.***

-Video Processor is a Windows application which couples a capture card to a high quality video renderer ([madVR](http://madvr.com/)) and takes care of all the plumbing in such a way the metadata stays intact.
-This allows the renderer to do things like 3d LUT, HDR tone mapping, scaling, deinterlacing and much more which can significantly improve image quality on the majority of displays.
+Video Processor is a Windows application which couples a capture card to to a DirectShow renderer and takes care of all the plumbing in such a way the metadata stays intact.
+This allows advanced renderers to do things like 3d LUT, HDR tone mapping, scaling, deinterlacing and much more which can significantly improve image quality on the majority of displays.
 It is especially useful for accurate color-correction and HDR-like display on low lumen devices like projectors.

 **Background**